Goat’s Milk Formula for Babies: A Comprehensive Guide

 Feeding a baby unmodified goat’s milk can lead to serious health risks, including life threatening electrolyte imbalances, infections, and severe anaphylaxis (1).

-If you are thinking about giving your baby goat’s milk formula – don’t!
+If you are thinking about giving your baby goat’s milk – don’t!

 Always choose baby formula or human milk until your baby is at least one year old.